rheophile10/AgencyAnalytics/README.md

   - test that the api client receives response data
   - test that data coming out of the api meets schema expectations

 ##### Blockers

 - get a pass for api tests
    - currently I am receiving HTTP 500 status codes from the api

+##### in progress

+- make a BigQuery Client
+- create a table in BigQuery
+  - create a campaigns table
+  - create a keywords table
+  - create a view
+- make some tests to make sure all the data that came out of the API went into BigQuery

 ##### TODO